TechnologyEnhancedLearning/moodle-tool_muprog/docs/en/management_program_content.md

 # Program content

-## Program Structure and Completion Criteria
+## Program structure and completion criteria

 Program content is organized into a hierarchical course set structure.
 Each course set may include individual courses, training frameworks, or other nested course sets.